Relinquishment Deed: Guide to Meaning, Format, and Registration

 Limitations of a Relinquishment Deed

-1. Restricted Use: Can only be used among co-owners of a property, usually within a family, and cannot be used to transfer property to a third party.
+1. Restricted Use: This can only be used among co-owners of a property, usually within a family, and cannot be used to transfer property to a third party.

 2. Legal Complexity: Requires adherence to strict legal procedures and timelines to ensure validity.